Repeat Performance in Brazil? When a Booming Currency Compounds Stock Gains

 The chart below shows a real-world example of a currency’s power to supercharge returns…

-Between May 2004 and May 2008, the Brazilian stock market gained 810% in U.S. dollar terms.
+According to Bloomberg, between May 2004 and May 2008, the Brazilian stock market gained 810% in U.S. dollar terms.
 Less than half of that gain – 358% – came from the stock market’s performance in local currency terms.
 All of the rest came from compounding the Brazilian real’s appreciation against the value of the U.S. dollar.

 If this trend continues, the Brazilian stock market could deliver truly spectacular gains over the next few years.
 To give a sense of the market’s potential, this chart shows the performance of Brazilian stocks during the last two years alongside the performance of these stocks between 2004 and 2008…